sevavolkov339/Relocation_Insight_Web_Application/README.md

     5. Access the Website
     • Go to http://localhost:3000
-    • The website should now be runningv
+    • The website should now be running